 Situated on the the north west side of mainland Orkney are the three cottages, just eight miles from Stromness and seventeen miles from Kirkwall.

-The immediate neighbours are Orkney Brewery (literally a two minute walk), where you can buy locally made beer to enjoy at home, have a drink in the bar or enjoy lovely lunches, snacks and cake (blog to follow about local food and drink).
+The immediate neighbours are Orkney Brewery (literally a two minute walk).
+You can buy locally made beer to enjoy at home or have a drink in the bar.
+The menu is also a real delight for lunches, snacks and cake.
+You can read my blog on the taste of Orkney here.

-The village of Dounby has a butchers, petrol station, Co-Op, crafts store, hairdressers, caters for most things and is only five miles away.
-We used the butchers and were really well looked after.
+The village of Dounby has a butchers, petrol station, Co-Op, crafts store, hairdressers and is only five miles away.
+The joy of being in self catering accommodation is that you can choose to stay in or eat out.
+We chose some amazing steaks from the butchers that were nearly as local as Unigar Cottages.

 There are several RSPB reserves on this side of the mainland too and easily accessible from the cottages, if you like a spot of bird watching.